 If you have a comprehensive policy, then you are covered for most of your healthcare needs.
 For example, if you need surgery or prescription medication during your trip, this type of policy will typically cover those costs.
 If instead, you were only covered for emergency evacuation back home due to an injury or illness (and not surgery), then it would not be considered comprehensive coverage.

 Travel Insurance is usually offered by an insurance company to protect against any new incident like an injury or sickness while you travel abroad.
-Most healthcare providers refrain from travel insurance coverage for pre-existing conditions because of the increased risk to their business.
+Most healthcare providers refrain from offering travel insurance coverage for pre-existing conditions due to the increased risk to their business.

-Hence most travel insurance plans offer coverage for the acute onset of pre-existing conditions only.
-There are plans available with acute onset benefits under limited and comprehensive coverage categories of travel insurance.
+Hence, most travel insurance plans cover only the acute onset of pre-existing conditions.
+There are plans available with acute-onset benefits under the limited and comprehensive coverage categories of travel insurance.